mattbawn/DBS/merge_data_in_R.md

 # Merging Metadata Files

+In this example you will use RStudio to load some different metadata tables and merge them to form a combined metadata table.

+---

-### Load master metadata table NOTE: its a csv file
+### Load master metadata table NOTE: its a [csv file](https://www.howtogeek.com/348960/what-is-a-csv-file-and-how-do-i-open-it/)
 `metadata <- read.csv("samples-overview-representative_host.csv")`